jeffreykegler/old_kollos/notes/misc/linear.md

 last step.

 A right recursion derivation
-step in a single step in a right recursion which replaces the rightmost symbol, call it `A`, with `rhs`
+step is a single step in a right recursion which replaces the rightmost symbol, call it `A`, with `rhs`